angular/angular/aio/content/tutorial/toh-pt5.md

 # Add navigation with routing

-There are new requirements for the Tour of Heroes app:
+The Tour of Heroes application has new requirements:

 *   Add a *Dashboard* view
 *   Add the ability to navigate between the *Heroes* and *Dashboard* views